-- 2. Prepare a chart to record the milestones of language development of a child from 0-3 years. - 3.
+- 1. Prepare a chart to record the milestones of physical development of child from 0-1 year. - 2.
+Prepare a chart to record the milestones of language development of a child from 0-3 years. - 3.
 Prepare a chart to record the milestones of motor development of a child from 0-3 years. - 4.
 Prepare an immunisation chart for a child from 0-3 years. - 5.
 Prepare an interview schedule for a working mother to find out the arrangement for her pre-school child in her absence.

-Q. No. II: List of questions regarding the experiments from Group B (Unit II part a ).
-8 Mark
+Q. No. II : List of questions regarding the experiments from Group B (Unit II part a).

-1. Plan meal for a family and suggest modifications for: any one of the following: a lactating mother / a pregnant woman / a person suffering from diarrhoea / a person suffering from fever
+1. Plan meal for a family and suggest modifications for: any one of the following:

+a lactating mother / a pregnant woman / a person suffering from diarrhoea / a person suffering from fever